StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Q: I am crashing; what can I do to fix it?

-A: Post your crashlog in the Old Old World support channel on Discord.
+A: Post your crashlog in the Apocalyptic Wonderland support channel on Discord.
 Q: Why are all of my downloads so slow and eventually failing?

 A: You failed to connect your Nexus account to your Wabbajack.
 Open the settings cogwheel in Wabbajack and log into your Nexus account.